Recurrent Neural Network (RNN)

 During Sequence Generation, It is not always reliable to pick the word with highest probability all the time.
 Some better generation results might have not score well for its first few token.
 Beam Search is a technique for searching better generation result.
 It requires a hyperparameter

-Attention Model
+Attention Layer

 Performance of the RNN model without any attention mechanism degrades pretty drastically when corpus become longer.
 It’s just due to the model do not have enough “memory” to keep everything inside the activation value and memory cell.